 - 1. If the head of household dies or leaves the unit for any reason other than termination of the tenancy by HHA, continued occupancy by remaining household members is permitted only if: - a.
 The household reports the departure (or death) of the head of household in writing within 14 calendar days of the occurrence; and - b.
 A replacement head of household is identified and reported to HHA in writing within 30 calendar days of the occurrence; and - 1.
 If after 30 days of the occurrence, no head of household is reported, HHA will proceed with eviction. - c.
-The household member seeking to become the head of household must meet HHA's screening and eligibility requirements; - d.
+The household member seeking to become the head of household must meet HHA's screening and eligibility requirements;

+10 For purpose of continued occupancy, remaining family members qualify as a family so long as at least one of them is of legal age to execute a lease and is otherwise eligible.
+Remaining family members can also include court recognized emancipated minors under age 18.

+11 Applicable to certain adults who are not exempted because they are elderly, disabled and unable to work, working, or participating in qualifying educational or job training programs.

+- d.
 The member seeking to become the head of household has reported all income as required by HHA policy; - e.
 The member seeking to become the head of household has not committed any violation of the lease agreement during their tenancy; - f.
 The household agrees to occupy an appropriately sized unit based on HHA's Occupancy Standards - g.
-Except in cases where the member seeking to become the head of household is the parent or legal guardian of a remaining minor(s) (under 18), the proposed head of household has been listed on the lease for at least 12 consecutive months, or since the previous head of household's tenancy (if less than 12 consecutive months).
+Except in cases where the member seeking to become the head of household is the parent or legal guardian of a remaining minor(s) (under 18), the proposed head of household has been listed on the lease for at least 12 consecutive months, or since the previous head of household's tenancy (if less than 12 consecutive months). - h.
+The household agrees to a written payback agreement for any arrearages incurred by the former head of household. - 2.
+Those under 18 seeking to become the head of household must provide proof of emancipation, including but not limited to: Marriage license; Divorce decree, emancipation; or military enlistment or discharge papers. - 3.

-&lt;sup>10 For purpose of continued occupancy, remaining family members qualify as a family so long as at least one of them is of legal age to execute a lease and is otherwise eligible.
-Remaining family members can also include court recognized emancipated minors under age 18.

-&lt;sup>11 applicable to certain adults who are not exempted because they are elderly, disabled and unable to work, working, or participating in qualifying educational or job training programs.

-- h.
-The household agrees to a written payback agreement for any arrearages incurred by the former head of household. - Those under 18 seeking to become the head of household must provide proof of emancipation, including but not limited to: Marriage license; Divorce decree, emancipation; or military enlistment or discharge papers. - 3.
 An adult who becomes the guardian or other caretaker of remaining household member(s) who are minors, may apply to become head of household and must meet HHA's screening and eligibility criteria. - 4.
 HHA may deny tenancy if an action to terminate the former head of household's tenancy began prior to the former head of household's departure from the unit.